begumcelik/tracking-devices-vr-setup/README.md

 ## Step 1: Tracking Devices in the VR Setup
 - OpenVR API is implemented to keep track of connected devices in the VR Setup.
+- The VR Tracker application will check whether HMD is connected or not.
+- If the HMD is connected and SteamVR is running succesfully, then it will check how many base stations and controllers are connected.

+### Download
-- Executable can be found in the x64 directory. openvr_api.dll should be placed along with the exe file in order to run the app.
+- Executable can be found under the x64 directory.
+- `openvr_api.dll` should be placed along with the exe file in order to run the app.

+### Output
 - Application outputs JSON file as such: <br />
 ```
     {